pavelchristof/gomoku-ai/README.md

 How to use
 ==========

-Only self-play is in a runnable state (and very crude).
+Crude self-play and value network training is implemented.

 To start self-play do:
 ```bash